Title IX/Sexual Harassment

 • Both Parties also have the right to exclude their own prior sexual history with persons other than the other Party in the judicial or conduct process, subject to the exceptions, which states that questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant unless such questions and evidence about the Complainant's prior sexual behavior are (1) offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant or (2) if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.

-• A Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, cannot be utilized during the hearing unless the College has obtained voluntary, written consent from that Party (or, if the Party is not an eligible student, that Party's parent) to do so.
+• A Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, cannot be utilized during the hearing unless the University has obtained voluntary, written consent from that Party (or, if the Party is not an eligible student, that Party's parent) to do so.
 Questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege are also not permitted in the hearing unless the person holding such privilege has waived that privilege.

 • Questions asked about or seeking information in violation of the above will be deemed irrelevant.
 Additionally, questions that are duplicative of information already gathered or asked or are otherwise determined to be unnecessary or inappropriate may be deemed irrelevant.